 Any "low-ridership" services that have survived all that carnage are serving popular and important non-ridership goals.
 They are not going to be cut to build nicer bus shelters.
 Doing so could also be illegal in the US if you're using Federal funds: US Title VI legislation (part of the 1964 Civil Rights Act) is designed to prevent exactly this kind of upward redistribution of the benefits resulting from public investment.
 All US transit agencies that receive Federal funds must do extensive analysis to prove they are treating low-income and minority riders fairly in both service and infrastructure.

-So if you follow this book's advice, and tell your transit agency they should cut service and reject lower-income people so as to build nicer bus shelters, it doesn't matter how noble your intentions are.
-You will sound both elitist and clueless.
+So if you follow this book's advice, and tell your transit agency they should cut service and force lower income riders to buy cars so you can pay for nicer bus shelters, it doesn't matter how noble your intentions are.
+You will sound elitist.
 You will sound especially hostile to the burgeoning environmental justice agenda that is already embodied in civil rights legislation, and that has its own strong nexus with the ultimate outcomes that we call sustainability.
 If you prevail in guiding the policy of your transit agency, that agency could be exposed to civil rights lawsuits as a result.
 Do you really want this many enemies?

 I love distinctive transit shelters as much as anyone, but not if they are defined as an alternative to the sheer quantities of service that cities need and that ridership would reward.
 (Canadian midsized cities, for example, generally have about twice the ridership per capita of similar US cities, not becuase their shelters are cuter but becuase they run about twice as much service per capita.)